 A Lost Mother

-As a mother of three calves, Dragon had been a pillar of hope and resilience for the future of this critically endangered species – one with fewer than 366 animals remaining, only 90 of which are breeding females.
-But her condition and disappearance, more than half a year ago, indicate that Dragon likely suffered an agonizing death from starvation.
+As a mother of three calves, Dragon had been a pillar of hope and resilience for the future of this critically endangered species – one with fewer than 350 animals remaining, only 90 of which are breeding females.
+But her condition and disappearance, more than two years ago, indicate that Dragon likely suffered an agonizing death from starvation.
 For a species that is struggling to rebuild its population, the loss of a mother is a tragedy.

 Generations of Whales Enduring Trauma

 Dragon is not the first member of her family to suffer as a direct consequence of human activities.
 In 2003, a vessel struck and killed a whale identified only as #2150.
 The necropsy revealed that beyond blunt force trauma, hemorrhage, and hypothermia, the whale had also suffered entanglement injuries to her head. #2150 was only 12 years old; #2150 was Dragon’s mom; Dragon was barely 2 years old when she was orphaned.

 Right whales can and should live for up to 75 years.
 Were she alive today, Dragon’s mom would be roaming the ocean for decades to come.
 She also would have given birth to several more calves.
 Instead, her skeleton lies in a Canadian museum bearing witness to the dangers that these animals face.

 Just a few months later, another entangled whale was spotted off the coast of New Jersey.
 In a sad twist of fate, the 4-year-old calf, also known as #4680, was Dragon’s son.
 According to reports by NOAA, at least two long fishing lines were wound and embedded across the calf’s head.
 And, from the photos, experts noted that the calf also had a large open wound on its shoulder.
 As soon as weather conditions allowed it, a search-and-rescue team was launched, but they were unable to locate the young whale again.
 Since then, the search has stopped.